Do Good Work: Join RedMonk

 - A residence in the US, given that a majority of the travel will be US-based.
 As noted above, however, exceptions can be made.

 - The ability to synthesize disparate data from different sources, both quantitative and qualitative.

-- Excellent communication skills, and ideally experience presenting.
+- Excellent communication skills, and ideally, but not necessarily, experience presenting.